Peter Nanfuri

-Peter Tenganabang Nanfuri (12 October 1942 – 17 February 2023) was a Ghanaian police officer who was the Paramount Chief of the Jirapa Traditional Area with the title Naa Ansoleh Ganaa II.
+Peter Tenganabang Nanfuri (12 October 1942 – 17 February 2023) was a former Inspector General of Ghana Police Service who became the Paramount Chief of the Jirapa Traditional Area with the title Naa Ansoleh Ganaa II upon retirement.
 He served as Inspector General of Police (IGP) in Ghana.

 Early life and education

 Peter Nanfuri was born at Jirapa, a town in the Upper West Region of Ghana.
 Nanfuri studied at the University of Ghana, Legon, where he obtained B.A. degree in political science and a law degree.

 Career

 Nanfuri worked in various capacities within the Ghana Police Service.
 He was once the Director of the Bureau of National Investigation (BNI) 1986 that deals with state security related issues.
 In 1996, he was appointed the Inspector General of Police.
 Towards the end of his service as IGP, he came under severe pressure due to the serial murder of some women in Ghana.
 He was replaced as IGP by John Kufuor, shortly after he became President of Ghana.